molnija2/ch32v303CBT6_development_board/README.md

 1. Development board project for Kicad
-2. Example program for the TFT-240x240 SPI display use with several fonts This is project for IDE MountRiver Studio which is available here http://www.mounriver.com/
+2. Example program for the TFT-240x240 SPI display use with several fonts (Use lcd_PutString() for latin and lcd_PutStringRus() for RUS symbols. "Привет" will be written as "Ghbdtn" (places of russian keys on you keyboard) in you programm...)
+This is project for IDE MountRiver Studio which is available here http://www.mounriver.com/

 CH32V303_305_307 series are 32-bit RISC core MCUs based on the RISC-V instruction set architecture (ISA),